wp-plugins/microblog-poster/readme.txt

     2. Fill in your 'App name' and click continue.

-    3. Enter the required Captcha challenge.
+    3. Enter the required captcha challenge.

     4. Once on the basic settings of your new app, for the field 'App Domains' enter your blog domain name